 Gantt clearly made substantial contributions to psychology in general, and to our understanding of dog learning and behavior in particular.
-He published over 700 articles (see Horvath, 1987 for a full list of Gantt's publications) and was nominated for a Nobel Prize in 1970 (Harvey, 1995).
+He published over 700 articles (see Horvath, 1987, for a full list of Gantt's publications) and was nominated for a Nobel Prize in 1970 (Harvey, 1995).
 At the time that Gantt was working, neo-Behaviorism was at its peak and Gantt's work was largely overlooked (see Reese et al., 1987; and Ruiz et al., 2003 for discussion of possible contributing factors).
-Gantt's attention to experimental integrity in the tradition of Pavlov, and his use of singlesubject to give very complete analyses of individual differences and their persistence over an individual's lifetime make his work worthy of rediscovery.
-It may shed light on contemporary issues as well as possibly reopen worthwhile research tracks that have been largely forgotten.
+Gantt's attention to experimental integrity in the tradition of Pavlov, and his use of single-subject designs to give very complete analyses of individual differences and their persistence over an individual's lifetime make his work worthy of rediscovery.
+It might shed light on contemporary issues as well as possibly reopen worthwhile research tracks that have been largely forgotten.

 The Operant Tradition: From Thorndike to Skinner, and Beyond

-While the Pavlovian tradition was emerging in Russia and finding its way to North America, another tradition was emerging in America: what would become known as
+While the Pavlovian tradition was emerging in Russia and finding its way to North America, another tradition was emerging in America: what would become known as operant conditioning.

-Edward Thorndike (1874 - 1949) reported on puzzle box experiments with dogs in his 1898 book, Animal Intelligence, offering the first experimental work that could be classified as operant.
+Edward Thorndike (18741949) reported on puzzle box experiments with dogs in his 1898 book, Animal Intelligence, offering the first experimental work that could be classified as operant.
 More typically associated with his work on puzzle box learning with cats, Thorndike investigated dogs in similar boxes.
 Although Thorndike makes various references to dogs and their behavior in his book (1898), in his 1899 article he focused mainly on the behavior of his cats; in one place noting only that, “the dogs presented no difference in behavior that would modify our conclusions” (p.
 291).
 Much like the subsequent researchers discussed in this section, the choice of dogs as experimental subjects seems to have been one of convenience.

-Following Thorndike’s monograph, other experimental reports on dogs using operant methods did not represent a cohesive body of research.
+Following Thorndike’s monograph, other experimental reports on dogs using operant methods emerged, but did not represent a cohesive body of research.
 One of the more prominent examples was W. T. Shepherd, a professor of psychology and philosophy at Waynesburg College, who published work comparing the “adaptive intelligence” of dogs, cats, and rhesus monkeys (1915) and the auditory discrimination ability of dogs (1919).
 Shepherd used experimental procedures much like those of Thorndike's.

 Operant work on dogs did not begin to accelerate until the late 40s and early 1950s.
-In the operant tradition, Clark Hull published one paper comparing the reinforcing effectiveness of regular feeding, sham feeding, in which the food did not reach the dog's stomach due to an esphogeal fistula, and no food (Hull, Livingston, Rouse, & Barker, 1951).
-More work came from Skinner (1904-1990) and his students.
+In the operant tradition, Clark Hull published one paper comparing the reinforcing effectiveness of regular feeding, sham feeding, in which the food did not reach the dog's stomach due to an esophageal fistula, and extinction (Hull, Livingston, Rouse, & Barker, 1951).
+More work came from Skinner (19041990) and his students.
 The dog research of some of these students was one way in which Skinner exerted his influence.

 Skinner's Students: Marian Breland Bailey and Ogden Lindsley